gchq/stroom-docs/content/en/docs/user-guide/security/users-and-groups.md

 * One or more {{< glossary "Document Permission" "Document Permissions" >}} granted to it.

+## Enabling and Disabling a User

+A User can be enabled or disabled using the _Enabled_ tick box on the user, reached by selecting

+{{< stroom-menu "Security" "Users" >}}

+from the main menu and opening the user.
+This requires the `Manage Users` or `Administrator` {{< glossary "Application Permission" >}}.

+Disabling a User is the strongest single action available against a person.
+It takes effect at once and does three things:

+* Every session they hold is ended, across every node in the cluster.
+* Every token issued to them is revoked.
+* They are refused at authentication from then on, whether signing in interactively or presenting a token.

+This is distinct from disabling their _Account_, which only prevents them signing in and leaves any session already running untouched.
+An Account exists only where Stroom is its own {{< glossary "idp" >}}, whereas every person has a Stroom User whichever {{< glossary "idp" >}} is in use, so disabling the User is the action that works in all deployments.

+See [Sessions and Tokens]({{< relref "sessions-and-tokens" >}}) for how this compares with simply ending someone's sessions, and [User Accounts]({{< relref "user-accounts" >}}) for the Account states.

 ## Group

 A Group represents a collection of Stroom Users and/or other Groups.